MichaelTMiyoshi/RubyUnityTutorial/README.md

 Section 3: I did not find the Display Resolution Dialog check mark in the player section where it said.
 So I ignored that part.

 Created builds for both macOS and Windows.
 The GitHub Desktop interface did not look like it had enough folders and files.

+The built files are too big for GitHub.
+I did not do all the large file stuff.
+I wanted to see if the whole project could be done and kept up to date without it.
+Which it was able to do until building.
+Still, the Ruby tutorial up to this point worked well with GitHub.